GerHobbelt/pforth/doc/index.md

 - void - nothing

-Return type is just a single value, but if the function returns nothing, you must privide the void type.
+Return type is just a single value, but if the function returns nothing, you must provide the void type.

 Maximum number of arguments supported is 15.
 Please, don't make C functions that take 15 arguments.
 It's not cool.

 Arguments can also be further casted.
-For example, if your C function reqiures the `Foo` struct, you cannot give it just 'a' (void*).
+For example, if your C function requires the `Foo` struct, you cannot give it just 'a' (void*).
-After a type (without any whitespace) you can write curly-braces-enclosed C typecast that will be applied on the argument in the function call.
+After a type (without any white space) you can write curly-braces-enclosed C typecast that will be applied on the argument in the function call.
 The previous example would look like this: `a{*(Foo*)}`.

 Ex:forth also allows you to bind a variable using C-VARIABLE.
-It only takes \<forht-name\> and \<c-name\>.
+It only takes \<forth-name\> and \<c-name\>.
 Resulting word returns pointer to that variable.

 You cannot create bindings for structs in this way.